TymeFly/eel/docs/The EEL Language.md

     $( 'a' ; $[1] ~> 'b' ; $[2] ~> 'c' )

 will evaluate to `abc`.
-To guard against recursion forward references are not supported.
+To guard against recursion, forward references are not supported.
 As a result

     $( $[2] + $[3] ; 2 ; 3 ; $[1] * 10 )